 Bahamas: You can buy your own slice of Caribbean paradise for only $29 million.
 This 4 bedroom retreat in Lyford Cay comes with a 355-foot private beachfront and a guest house.

-Cayman islands: This property is listed for $39,9 million has 8 bedroom, a spa, gym, home cinema and a big sundeck that doubles as a helipad.
+Cayman islands: This property is listed for $39,9 million.
+It has 8 bedrooms, a spa, gym, home cinema and a big sundeck that doubles as a helipad.